-The amount of unrecognized tax benefits that would impact our effective tax rate in future periods, if recognized, was \$227 and \$140 at December 31, 2020 and 2019, respectively.
-Also included in the table above, at December 31, 2020, is \$2 that would be recognized as an adjustment to additional paid-in capital, which would not affect our effective tax rate.
-In addition to the contingent liabilities included in the table above, during 2017 we filed protective state income tax refund claims of approximately \$310.
-There were no equivalent protective state income tax refund claims filed in 2020, 2019, or 2018.
+The amount of unrecognized tax benefits that would impact our effective tax rate in future periods, if recognized, was \$250 and \$227 at December 31, 2021 and 2020, respectively.
+Also included in the table above, at December 31, 2021, is \$2 that would be recognized as an adjustment to additional paid-in capital, which would not affect our effective tax rate.
+In addition to the contingent liabilities included in the table above, we filed protective state income tax refund claims of approximately \$310 during 2017.
+There were no equivalent protective state income tax refund claims filed in 2021, 2020 or 2019.

-For the year ended December 31, 2020, we recognized a net interest expense of \$7.
-For the years ended December 31, 2019 and 2018, we recognized a net interest (benefit) expense of \$(11) and \$15, respectively.
-We had accrued approximately \$33 and \$26 for the payment of interest at December 31, 2020 and 2019, respectively.
+For the year ended December 31, 2021, we recognized a net interest expense of \$9.
+For the years ended December 31, 2020 and 2019, we recognized a net interest expense (benefit) of \$7 and (\$11), respectively.
+We had accrued approximately \$42 and \$33 for the payment of interest at December 31, 2021 and 2020, respectively.

-As of December 31, 2020, as further described below, certain tax years remain open to examination by the Internal Revenue Service ("IRS") and various state and local authorities.
+As of December 31, 2021, as further described below, certain tax years remain open to examination by the Internal Revenue Service ("IRS") and various state and local authorities.
 As a result of these examinations and discussions with taxing agencies, we have recorded amounts for uncertain tax positions.
 It is anticipated that the amount of unrecognized tax benefits will change in the next twelve months due to possible settlements of audits and changes in temporary items.
 However, the ultimate resolution of these items is dependent on the completion of negotiations with various taxing authorities.
-While it is difficult to determine when other tax settlements will actually occur, it is reasonably possible that one could occur in the next twelve months and our unrecognized tax benefits could change within a range of approximately (\$15) to (\$147).
+While it is difficult to determine when other tax settlements will actually occur, it is reasonably possible that one could occur in the next twelve months and our unrecognized tax benefits could change within a range of approximately (\$14) to (\$105).